General admission and parking to the NAS Oceana Air Show are free.

-Come enjoy the country’s best aviation performances and displays at the 2019 NAS Oceana Air Show Saturday and Sunday, September 21-22.
+Come enjoy the country’s best aviation performances and displays at the annual NAS Oceana Air Show.
 The men and women of Naval Air Station Oceana are excited to open their base to the public to present the best civilian and military performers.

 Performers include the USAF Thunderbirds, Skip Stewart and the GEICO Skytypers Air Show Team.
 The event will also feature the return of SHOCKWAVE, the jet-powered Peterbilt truck that spews smoke and thunder.